Alaska Oyster Insights

 These efforts not only support the local economy by creating jobs and attracting tourists but also position the Alaskan oyster industry as a competitive player in the global market.
 By exploring diverse marketing strategies, including direct-to-consumer sales and partnerships with wholesalers, farmers seek to establish Alaska as a hub for premium oysters, appealing to both local and international consumers.

-Dive into the Alaskan seaweed value chain in a 17-minute documentary video from Hatch’s in-field tour of coastal Alaska
+Dive into the Alaskan Pacific Oyster value chain in a documentary video from Hatch’s in-field tour of coastal Alaska